Skip to Main Content

 a – Diffuse dome light function diagram, b – Bottom of a concave soda can illustrating even illumination across the surface, enabling a read of the printing, c – Glass rod, character reading.

-On-axis (Coaxial) lights work in similar fashion as diffuse dome/tunnel lights for flat objects, and are particularly effective at enhancing differentially angled, textured, or topographic features on otherwise planer objects.
-A useful property of Coaxial diffuse lighting is that in this case, rather than mitigating or avoiding specular reflection from the source, we may rather take advantage of the it – if it can be isolated specifically to uniquely define the feature(s) of interest required for a consistent and robust inspection (see Fig. 31).
+On-axis (Coaxial) lights work in similar fashion as diffuse dome/tunnel lights for flat objects, and are particularly effective at enhancing differentially angled, textured, or topographic features on otherwise planar objects.
+A useful property of Coaxial diffuse lighting is that in this case, rather than mitigating or avoiding specular reflection from the source, we may rather take advantage of the it – if it can be isolated specifically to uniquely define the feature(s) of interest required for a consistent and robust inspection (see Fig. 24).

-On-axis (Coaxial) Diffuse function diagram, b – Blown pop bottle sealing surface under axial diffuse lighting – Clean and unblemished surface (white ring), c – Damaged surface – note the discontinuities in the reflectivity profile.
-Fig. 31: a – On-axis (Coaxial) Diffuse function diagram, b – Blown pop bottle sealing surface under axial diffuse lighting – Clean and unblemished surface (white ring), c – Damaged surface – note the discontinuities in the reflectivity profile.
+a – On-axis (Coaxial) Diffuse function diagram, b – Blown pop bottle sealing surface under axial diffuse lighting – Clean and unblemished surface (white ring), c – Damaged surface – note the discontinuities in the reflectivity profile.

 Flat diffuse lighting may be considered a hybrid of dome and Coaxial diffuse lighting.
 From a lighting geometry standpoint, it produces more off-axis light rays than a coaxial light, but fewer than a dome light.
 Because the flat diffuse light is direct lighting, rather than internally reflected from within a dome light to the object, this light can be deployed over a much wider range of light working distances, especially longer WD not possible with a dome light.